Carreau/phd-dissertation/parts/part2.rst

 G-Buffer is used to conserve actin in the monomeric form.
 Actin is diluted in G-Buffer and kept on ice for at least 12 hours before further use.
 G-buffer is aliquoted and stored at -20°C. For weekly use or is thawed and conserved on ice for up to a week.
-G-buffer is never refrozen. pH is adjusted between 7 and 8.
+G-buffer is never refrozen. pH is adjusted to 7.4.

 Composition of G-Buffer: